ImaginateSolutions/woo-addon-uploads/readme.txt

 The file upload feature helps store owners to capture additional information from their customers and helps to save considerable time in preparing the Order for customers without waiting for additional information that might be required.

 > I was able to install this plugin and have a **file upload feature** on all my products.
 Tested and working well!
-It�s a **great useful feature** for WooCommerce.
+It’s a **great useful feature** for WooCommerce.
 >
 > Thanks very much!